 Even now, once you've laid your hands on some English software in Japan do not expect to receive any technical support.
 Technical support remains the preserve of mainstream customers, those with a Japanese operating system and mastery of two to three thousand Chinese characters.
 Written Japanese has been called one of the most complex means of communication on the planet, and even natives often require a hiragana phonetic superscript to help them read words correctly.
 For foreigners, many of whom are here on short-term stays and simply don't have time to become proficient in the language, using a Japanese OS computer can be a daunting experience.
 One false move in a dialogue box or wrongly interpreting an error message can lead to a fair bit of trouble, perhaps the loss of valuable data.

-In recent years there has recently been a solution, but at first it came at a price!
-Windows 7 Ultimate edition allowed users to change their operating system's default interface language.
-This much-needed facility should be available to all PC users in a world increasingly on the move, and finally it is in new Windows 8.
+Windows 7 Ultimate edition was first to allow users to change their operating system's default interface language, and this much-needed facility became available to all PC users in Windows 8.

 Even with an English-language interface successfully installed on a Japanese OS computer, you'll still have to get used to the layout of a Japanese keyboard, something which renders it less than perfect for typing in English.
 Since there are no gaps in between Japanese words, the all-important space bar has been made uncomfortably short in order to accommodate some extra keys the locals have grown accustomed to.
 It is interesting to note, however, that neither the Chinese nor Koreans have done away with their long space bar, perhaps a measure of the importance they attach to doing business in English.